.avif)

 %20(2).avif)

-Docker is a containerization platform that packages applications and their dependencies into portable images, enabling consistent deployment across development, testing, and production.
-It is commonly used by DevOps and platform engineering teams to reduce “works on my machine” issues, speed up environment provisioning, and standardize delivery for microservices and APIs.
+Docker is a containerization platform that packages applications and their dependencies into portable containers, helping teams run the same build consistently across laptops, CI pipelines, and production environments.
+It is commonly used by software developers, DevOps and platform engineers to reduce “works on my machine” issues, speed up delivery, and standardize how services are deployed.

 Containerization is a process of packaging and deploying software applications in a portable and isolated environment called containers.
 It enables developers to build, ship, and run applications consistently across different environments, such as development, testing, and production, without worrying about underlying infrastructure dependencies.